This post may include affiliate links. There is never an additional cost to you. See full disclosure here.

-Hiking safety and survival affects all hikers and backpackers.
+Hiking safety and survival affect all hikers and backpackers.
 However, hikers over 50 must be aware of additional safety concerns.
 Although we don’t like to admit it, old geezers generally have more health-related issues than younger hikers.

 Here are 21 simple survival tips for hikers over 50.
 I have personally experienced each and every one of them over the past fifty-plus years.
 Familiarize yourself with these safety issues before embarking on new hiking and backpacking adventures.